valeriodotti/MAP-of-MeLEES/_pages/about.md

 reduction initiatives call for urgent policy intervention.

 MAP-of-MeLEES aims to meet two measurable and verifiable goals:

-i) measure CH4 emissions of the European power sector, ii) allocate them to each power plant and ii) price such emissions within the EU ETS.
+i. measure CH4 emissions of the European power sector,

+ii. allocate them to each power plant and ii) price such emissions within the EU ETS.